It is not the idea that fails first. It is the execution – and that depends on data, processes and speed.

 Shelf availability or delivery capability as KPI No. 1

-In medium-sized businesses, this often means: OTIF, service level, backlog age, spare parts fill rate.
+In SMEs, this often means: OTIF, service level, backlog age, spare parts fill rate.

 -

 Not Excel + ERP + CRM + gut feeling.
-A binding master system.”
+A single, authoritative master system.

 -